aczietlow/hugo-blog/content/post/hugo-photo-gallery.md

 {{</* /gallery */>}}
 ```

-42 ms later when Hugo is done with a fresh site rebuild the newly added shortcode will render the following HTML.
+42 ms later, Hugo is done with a fresh site rebuild the newly added shortcode will render the following HTML.

 ```html
 <div class="gallery">